-When you’re using a Debian-based system (e.g. Ubuntu), instead of compiling Lumiera from source in the classical (hard) way, you might prefer building from the Debian source package.
+In case you’re using a Debian-based system (e.g. Mint, Ubuntu…), there is a simple alternative to the manual compiling and installing of library dependencies.
+Instead of building Lumiera from source in the classical (hard) way, you might prefer building from the Debian source packages.

 Why — what are the benefits?